nimcastano/c0323-code-solutions/css-pseudo-classes/css-psuedo-classes-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a pseudo-class?
+They allow you to change the appearnce of elements when a user is interacting with them.
 - What are CSS pseudo-classes useful for?
+They give the user a more interactive experience, seeing how the page changes when they do certain things, such as hover over elements.

 ## Notes